 Printable Verses, Advice, and Prayer for Overwhelmed Moms

-If you’ve been feeling overwhelmed being a stay at home mom, I pray these resources have helped you.
+If you’ve been feeling overwhelmed being a stay-at-home mom, I pray these resources have helped you.
 To make this encouragement more convenient, click here to download this printable version.
-If you know a stay at home mom who needs help, be sure to send her this post or print off the free printable for her!
-Also, if you enjoyed this printable, subscribe to The Mundane Moments newsletter so you can receive access to the full subscriber freebie page with even more free printables!
+If you know a stay-at-home mom who needs help, be sure to send her this post or print off the free printable for her!